avilaplana/social-streaming/README.md

 **The initial idea**

-The purpose of this exercise is to create a platform that provide real-time streaming from different social networks, i.e. Twitter and Facebook.
+The purpose of this exercise is to create a platform that provides real-time streaming from different social networks, i.e. Twitter and Facebook.
 There is a user interface called 'Dashboard' that permits to the user to introduce 'Search & Filters parameters' to make more useful the content.